* This is the Professional Version. *

 For telangiectasia, consideration of laser or electrocautery treatment

 Primary initial treatment of rosacea involves avoidance of triggers (including use of sunscreen).
 Antibiotics and/or azelaic acid may be used for inflammatory disease.
 The objective of treatment is control of symptoms, not cure.
+See the Canadian clinical practice guidelines for rosacea.

 Metronidazole cream 1%, lotion (0.75%), or gel (0.75%) and azelaic acid 20% cream, applied bid, are equally effective; 2.5% benzoyl peroxide in any form (eg, gel, lotion, cream), applied once/day or bid, can be added for improved control.
 Less effective alternatives include sodium sulfacetamide 10%/sulfur 5% lotion; clindamycin 1% solution, gel, or lotion; and erythromycin 2% solution, all applied bid.
 Many patients require indefinite treatment for long-term control.
+Topical ivermectin 1% cream appears to have efficacy in the treatment of inflammatory lesions of rosacea.

 Persistent erythema or flushing may be treated with topical α2-selective adrenergic agonist brimonidine 0.33% gel applied once/day.